-The Wastewater Facilities and Infrastructure Program will encompass those capital improvements that fall outside of the Sewer System Improvement and Renewal and Replacement Programs.
+The Wastewater (WWE) Facilities and Infrastructure (F&I) Program are encompassed of capital improvements that fall outside of the Sewer System Improvement and Renewal and Replacement Programs.
 These capital projects are intended to provide necessary upgrades to aging facilities to maintain their intended functions.

-The Wastewater Facilities and Infrastructure Program will address the following challenges:
+The WWE F&I Program addresses the following challenges: